Ejurahene Barima Osei Hwedie II marks 8 years on throne

 Under his rule, Barimah Osei Hwedie II in 2022 cut sod for the construction of a GH¢15 million water supply project for the Ejura Township.

-The project is financed by the Government of Ghana with support from German Bank will provide clean water to over 41,000 people in Ejura Township and its surrounding communities making available 10,000 cubic metres of water daily to households in Ejura.
+The project is financed by Government of Ghana with support from German Bank will provide clean water to over 41,000 people in Ejura Township and its surrounding communities making available 10,000 cubic metres of water daily to households in Ejura

-He has also constructed a seven bedroom bungalow for the Personnel of the Ghana National Fire posted to work in the municipality.
+He has also constructed a seven bedroom bungalow for the Personnel of the Ghana National Fir posted to work in the municipality.

 The fire fighters who used to trek miles to work in the area now have a permanent place of abode making their stay in the municipality easy for them.